-THE MIGHTY PEN PROJECT GENERATES, PRESERVES, SHARES, AND HONOR STORIES WRITTEN BY MILITARY VETERANS AND THEIR SUPPORTERS.
+THE MIGHTY PEN PROJECT GENERATES, PRESERVES, SHARES, AND HONORS STORIES WRITTEN BY MILITARY VETERANS AND THEIR SUPPORTERS.

 OUR WRITERS CRAFT WORKS THAT ARE CREATIVE, DEEPLY EXPRESSIVE, AND VITAL DOCUMENTS OF SERVICE AND HISTORY.